Adforton: Demography

 The bar graph shows the number of males employed in different occupations in Adforton during 1881.

 The graph shows the occupation types and number of women employed in them from the census data of 1881.

 This bar graph shows the occupation data for males living in Adforton from the 2011 census data.

 A bar graph to show occupational data for women in Adforton, using the 2011 census data.

 Between 1881 and 2001 the population fluctuated, but reduced from 204 to 118.
 Census data shows a peak population of 215 in 1901.
 Since 2001, with its lowest point of 118 residents, the population rose, and by 2011 was 128.

 The census data for 1881 shows that agricultural work was the dominant occupation among males, with 32 men working on farms and with animals; other occupation areas for men included the professions, furniture design and lodging.
 Data for females shows that most occupations (29) were unspecified and another six were unknown.

 According to the 2011 census, occupations in skilled trades was the most widespread for men, while six men were variously employed as managers, directors, professionals and senior officials; occupations with lowest counts were in sales and customer service and administrative and secretarial occupations.
-Eight women were employed in administrative and secretarial services, with the lowest count was for professions.
+Eight women were employed in administrative and secretarial services, with the lowest count being for professions.

 A map Designed in the 20th century by the Ordnance Survey, which shows the location of Adforton and its surroundings.

 A scatter graph to show the population change in Adforton between 1881 and 2011.